 5. Try Hand Expression.

-Some women find that they are able to get a letdown using hand expression much faster than they can with their breast pump.
-To try this, watch some videos on how to hand express breast milk, and see if you’re able to trigger a letdown more quickly than with your pump.
+Some people find that they are able to get a letdown using hand expression much faster than they can with their breast pump.
+It’s worth trying it out to see if you’re able to trigger a letdown more quickly that way.

 Once you have the milk flowing, you can hook yourself up to your breast pump and pump normally.